space2192/Script/README.md

 local whoisitmadeby = "Sodium" -- put your name here

-local thenoteofthekey = "Join the Discord for the Key" --note you add here. leave blank to not have a note.
+local thenoteofthekey = "Get Key From Discord" --note you add here. leave blank to not have a note.

 -- Instances: